 Tip: Buy your ticket online and skip the lines.

 The Vienna Museum of Technology is BIG.
 And there are so many interactive stations for curious minds to get hands-on experience that kids aren’t frustrated by not getting a turn.

 Distinct areas focusing on different aspects of technology make it easy to navigate the Vienna Museum of Technology.
 The fact that there are simple-to-understand explanations in English, is an added bonus.

 There are lots of buttons to press for entertaining examples of action and reaction.
-Find out what it’s like to travel 1,000 kms an hour around the gardens of Belvedere Palace, take a cable km ride in South America, stand in a hot air balloon, record your time on a speed slide, and present the news.
+Find out what it’s like to travel 1,000 km an hour around the gardens of Belvedere Palace, take a cable car ride in South America, stand in a hot air balloon, record your time on a speed slide, and present the news.

-Only the railway collection of the Vienna Museum of Technology is almost worth the entrance fee.
+The railway collection of the Vienna Museum of Technology alone is worth the entrance fee for adults.
 There are more than 60 large-scale exhibits, including the court saloon carriage of Empress Elisabeth.

 Parents of very small children will be delighted by the MINI Mobil area.
 Here, kids between 2 and 8 can ride on cars, fly a model airplane, launch a rocket, and play dress up.